Robust approximate Bayesian inference: Application to linear mixed models

+The FBST in favour of $H_0$ has been proposed by \cite{pereira1999evidence} as an intuitive measure of evidence, defined as the posterior probability related to the less probable points of the parametric space.
+It favours $H_0$ whenever it is large and it is based on a specific loss function and thus the decision made under this procedure is the action that minimises the corresponding posterior risk \citep{pereira2008can}.
+The FBST solves the drawback of the usual Bayesian procedure for testing based on the Bayes factor (BF), that is, when the null hypothesis is precise and improper or vague priors are assumed, the BF can be undetermined and it can lead to the so-called Jeffreys-Lindley paradox.

-{\bf IgG.} There is a high posterior probability that the marginal treatments are different from the baseline, since the evidence of H$_0$ is rather low.
-However, the interaction with gender seem not to be supported.
-Although the density plots reveal some qualitative differences between the classical and the proposed robust Bayesian LMM, the evidences in favour of H$_0$ according to these posteriors, are rather low and in reasonable agreement, hence the message they convey is the same.\\
+There is a high posterior probability that the effect of \texttt{GRP94\_100} with or without interaction with gender is different from the baseline, since the evidence of H$_0$ is rather low under the classical Bayesian LMM.
+However, such effects vanish under the robust ABC-R procedure.
+This is an indication to the fact that the classical LMM posterior in the case of log IL-10 is likely to be driven by few extreme observations.

-{\bf IFN$\gamma$.} No marginal nor interaction effects seem to be supported by the data for this variable according to both the classical and the proposed robust method.\\

-{\bf IL-6.} The classical Bayesian LMM suggests that there is a marginal effect of \texttt{GRP94\_10} and of \texttt{GRP94\_100} as in both cases the evidence is low, i.e. less than 0.05.
-Furthermore, there is also evidence of an interaction effect of the latter with gender.
-However, on the basis of the ABC-R posterior, only \texttt{GRP94\_100} shows a marginal effect with respect to the baseline and no interaction effects are worth mentioning.
-These apparently contradictory results can be explained by the presence of few patients with extreme observations (see Figure~\ref{fig:eda01}) which seem to drive the classical LMM posterior but not the ABC-R posterior.\\

-{\bf IL-10 and TNF$\alpha$.} For both these variables we notice both marginal and interaction effects of \texttt{GRP94\_100} under the classical Bayesian LMM.
-However, such effects disappear under the robust ABC-R procedure, which again signals that the classical LMM posterior is driven by few extreme observations (see Sect.~\ref{sec:amotiv}).